ndaysinaiK/nude-test/README.md

 11. Restart your IDE (vscode, android studio, etc)

-12. Delete all the code in lib/main.dart and paste my main.dart code into your main.dart
+12. Delete all the code in lib/main.dart and paste my main.dart code into your main.dart. the mainv1.dart code supports the images from gallery or direct from camera

 13. Save and launch the app: `flutter run`